giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 ## Revoking access

 To revoke access from a subject (be it user, user group, or service account) you'll have to remove this subject's associations with any role in this organization's namespace.
 In RBAC terms, this means to remove or edit the role bindings referencing these roles.

+**Note:** If you are assigning groups from your identity provider to organizations, in order to revoke access from an individual user, you have to remove that user from a group in your identity provider.

 In the access control user interface, this is how you do it: